drshahizan/special-topic-data-engineering/materials/wa-VSC.md

 To use Visual Studio Code to develop a web application using MongoDB and Django, you can follow these steps:

-1. Install MongoDB: First, you need to install MongoDB on your computer.
+1. Install MongoDB: First, you need to install `MongoDB` on your computer.
 You can download and install MongoDB from the official MongoDB website.

-2. Install Django: You also need to install Django, which is a Python web framework.
+2. Install Django: You also need to install `Django`, which is a Python web framework.
 You can install Django using pip by running the following command in the terminal:

     ``` python
     pip install Django
     ```
 3. Install the Python extension for Visual Studio Code: To get the most out of Django development in Visual Studio Code, you can install the Python extension for Visual Studio Code.
-You can do this by going to the Extensions view (Ctrl + Shift + X) and searching for "Python".
+You can do this by going to the Extensions view (`Ctrl + Shift + X`) and searching for `Python`.

 4. Create a new Django project: To create a new Django project, open the terminal in Visual Studio Code and run the following command:

     ``` python
     django-admin startproject myproject
     ```
-    Replace myproject with the name of your project.
+    Replace `myproject` with the name of your project.

-5. Install the Django MongoDB Engine: To use MongoDB with Django, you need to install the Django MongoDB Engine.
+5. Install the Django MongoDB Engine: To use MongoDB with Django, you need to install the `Django MongoDB Engine`.
 You can install it using pip by running the following command in the terminal:
     ``` python
     pip install djongo
     ```